 A friend sent me a note today.
 She begged for some quick help on how she can set boundaries.
 She said she and her husband were completely overwhelmed by the demands on their lives.
 “We’re so exhausted, we’re zombies.
 The stress is killing us.
 The more we try to simplify, the worse it gets.”
 She said she needed a list to handle her emergency SOS cry for help.

 I told her I would write a blog post with some basic ideas.
 So below I offer some information about boundaries that may help you rethink them.
+Much of this I learned from Dr. Henry Cloud and John Townsend.
 At the bottom of the page I offer three succinct but powerful steps you can take today in order to take some stress off yourself right this minute.
 These are three life rafts using the SOS metaphor.

 What is a Boundary?

 The word boundary in the American Heritage Dictionary is defined as “an indicated border or limit.”
 In relationships, boundaries are often defined as the line that indicates where one person ends and the other begins.

 People with healthy boundaries have developed an identity separate and distinct from others.
 Their lives have a nice balance; they are connected with people, not enmeshed with people.
 If you imagine a picket fence with a gate: You get to decide who you want to come into your life, and how far they come in.

 For instance, you may want to crack open the gate by limiting someone to a ten-minute phone call rather than inviting her over to your house.
 There may be family members you want to honor but their behaviors may be so toxic you must limit the relationship to a birthday card.

 Boundaries are flexible, so they can change.
 The most important thing to understand is that YOU are the gatekeeper of your life and space.

 You can say no or yes, and you are ok when others say no to you.

 You expect reciprocity in a relationship—you share responsibility and power.